 Packaging manufacturers supply systems that make this possible.
-Goudsmit Magnetics constructs the alignment magnets they use.
+Goudsmit Magnetics constructs the orientation magnets they use.

 Complete packaging lines

 Packaging lines for the metal industry and others make it possible to package nails, nuts, bolts and washers in a certain way.
 This is done according to the customer's specifications and wishes.
 Goudsmit magnet systems are used at three different places in these packaging lines.
-First,magnetic feed conveyors lift the metal parts.
+First, magnetic feed conveyors lift the metal parts.
 This happens over distances of 2 to 3 metres, vertically.
 The advantage of this is that the products are transported in a way that is clean, fast and safe.
 It is important that the products come off the belt quickly, which means that not much time is needed to change to other product types.
 This keeps changeover times to a minimum.
-See film https://youtu.be/bodL4VRKVtM
+See how it works in this video.

 Aligning with an electromagnet

 Another use of Goudsmit magnets is to align products during packaging.
 In order to obtain the smallest possible packaging volume, the products are ‘aligned’ by electromagnets as they are dropped off the conveyor belt into the packaging.
 This means that they all end up in the same direction in the packaging, which reduces the volume by about 40%.
 These magnetic aligners developed by Goudsmit are capable of handling around 36 packages per minute.